 This 1974 film was groundbreaking, due to the fact that instead of a male star, it featured Taiwanese actress Angela Mao.
 “The Tournament” is about a Muay Thai tournament between Hong Kong and Thailand.
 Mao’s character fights with the vigor of the men, at times taking on more than one opponent at a time!

 Mao had small and starring roles in many films from 1970 until 1992, which she trained extensively for.
 A notable role was Bruce Lee’s sister in “Enter the Dragon.”
-She’s skilled in hapkido, taekwondo and wushu.
+Her skills include hapkido, taekwondo and wushu.

 “The 36th Chamber of Shaolin”